 Kiwis filling up at Z will help plant thousands of native trees

-Z Energy customers will help plant tens of thousands more native trees this year, simply by fuelling up at Z service stations on July 13.
+Z Energy customers will help plant tens of thousands more native trees this year, simply by filling up at Z service stations on October 4.

 For 24 hours, Z will be donating six cents from every litre sold to Trees That Count, along with giving customers a discount of six cents per litre of fuel.